Description

 Which means for our asset as example:

-• Looking at the maximum drop from peak to valley of -33.2 days in the last 5 years of iShares MSCI Qatar ETF, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-24.5 days)
+• The maximum DrawDown over 5 years of iShares MSCI Qatar ETF is -38.2 days, which is smaller, thus worse compared to the benchmark SPY (-24.5 days) in the same period.

 MaxDuration: